tuo/tuo.github.io/_posts/2021-12-05-auto-carp-fishing-part2.md

 ![](http://d2h13boa5ecwll.cloudfront.net/20211003fishingpart3/nodemculua.png)
 <cite>Left picture source: [#240 Time to Say Goodbye to Arduino and Go On to Micropython/ Adafruit Circuitpython?
-](https://www.youtube.com/watch?v=m1miwCJtxeM&ab_channel=AndreasSpiess) from Andreas Spiess. <br/>&nbsp; On the the right side you could see it took me 4.6 seconds to get led blinking code compile&upload</cite>
+](https://www.youtube.com/watch?v=m1miwCJtxeM&ab_channel=AndreasSpiess) from Andreas Spiess. <br/>&nbsp; On the the right side you could see it took me 4.6 seconds to get led blinking code compile&upload in Arduino IDE</cite>

 Everytime you debug in Arduino IDE is kinda painful, you write in C/C++ code, compile, build and upload to board and this process could take some time even if you tuned some paramter like *Tools -> Upload Speed* to the max.
 But with those flashed firmware installed on the board first, you could just write the code in the language you'd like and save it then it got instantly executed on the board.
 Some language(tailored, not full set of feature) and its firmware for ESP8266 are: Lua based [NodeMCU](https://nodemcu.readthedocs.io/en/release/), Python based [MicroPython](https://micropython.org/), JavaScript based [Mongoose OS](https://mongoose-os.com/).
 That should be the agile way of iot development :)